 Benefits and Perks for Personal Assistants

 Beyond the base salary, many employers offer attractive benefits to retain top talent.
-In industries like finance, performance-related bonuses and profit-sharing plans are common.
+In industries such as finance, performance-related bonuses and profit-sharing plans are common.

 Typical Benefits